alindaByamukama/hng-profile-card/README.md

 # hng-profile-card
-A responsive Profile Card using HTML, CSS, and Vanilla JavaScript.
+## A responsive Profile Card using HTML, CSS, and Vanilla JavaScript.
+Stage zero task.